Arts

 Trustee

-Sarah has worked in the public, private and third sectors advising on legal, policy and constitutional issues, stakeholder engagement, and good governance.
-She currently works for the UK Government in the Department for Levelling Up, Housing and Communities.
+Sarah Kennedy-Good has worked in the public, private and third sectors advising on legal, policy and constitutional issues, stakeholder engagement, and good governance.
+She currently works for the UK Government in the Cabinet Office.
 Previous roles include working for the New Zealand Government, the Canadian Competition Bureau, and HRH The Prince of Wales.
 Sarah has maintained strong personal and professional links to New Zealand, including working for the Christchurch Earthquake Appeal (UK).
 Sarah started her career as a Barrister and Solicitor at Bell Gully in Wellington.
 She has a Master of Laws from the University of Chicago, and Bachelor degrees in Law and Commerce from Victoria University of Wellington.

 Trustee (NZ Based)